BuddyForms/BuddyForms/readme.txt

 start adding deep validation
-add new option hidden to the taxonomy field add an ajax form option to the form builder
+add new option hidden to the taxonomy field add an ajax form option to the form builder start adding validation to the form fixed a bug with the featured image upload add required option to the content form element fixed a bug in the taxonomy hidden form element fixed a bug with the allowed post type in the media uploader fixed the after submit options.
+It was not working correctly add new option to the title to make it a hidden field fixed an issue with the edit link options changed the url to the new buddyforms.com site rewrite the jQuery to make the button handling work add stripslashes to the form elements rename session fixed delete featured image issue add beautiful validation to the form ;) smaler bug fixed
+Super nice validation options for every form element max min and message ;) Admin UI improvements removed the old zendesk support and link to the new support system add new option to the file element to select supported file types adjust the form messages clean up js clean up code finalise the new ui

 == 1.3.2 ==